Peter Pocklington: Early life and career

 By the time Pocklington was 25, he owned his first car dealership, Westown Ford in Tilbury, Ontario.
 At the time, he was the youngest Ford dealer in Canada.
-Within a few years he had sold the Tilbury dealership and bought another in nearby Chatham.
+Within a few years, he had sold the Tilbury dealership and bought another nearby Chatham.
 By 1971, when Pocklington was only 29, he left Ontario and moved west, where he bought Shirley Ford in Edmonton, Alberta.
 Within a few years, Pocklington was running the most successful Ford dealership in Canada.
 He also had the cash flow to buy Edmonton's fledgling team in the World Hockey Association (WHA), the Edmonton Oilers.

 Sports owner

 Pocklington would come to operate several businesses over the next several years, but he has always said owning sports teams gave him the most satisfaction.

 The man who came to be known as "Peter Puck" bought part ownership of the Edmonton Oilers in 1976.
 According to his biography, he offered a diamond ring his wife was wearing to dinner as his downpayment.
-Within a year, Pocklington bought out his partner, Nelson Skalbania, who would later own the WHA team in Indianapolis, the Indianapolis Racers.
+Within a year, Pocklington bought out his partner, Nelson Skalbania, who would later own the WHA's Indianapolis Racers.

+In December 1978, the Indianapolis Racers, furthered the collapse of the World Hockey Association and ceased operations due to financial difficulties.
+Gordy Robson, acting as Nelson Skalbania’s representative, delivered the public statement announcing the team's closure following day-long negotiations with the club's limited partners.
+"The talks were unsuccessful and leaves the general partner (Skalbania) no choice but to fold the team."

 It was also from Skalbania that Pocklington acquired perhaps the greatest hockey player ever.
 In the fall of 1978, Skalbania offered Pocklington the rights to a 17-year-old phenom Wayne Gretzky.
 The Oilers' owner did not hesitate to do the deal.
 A few months later, Pocklington parlayed the Gretzky signing into a merger between the WHA and the National Hockey League (NHL); with this, the Oilers became members of the NHL.
 Five years later, the Oilers would win their first of five Stanley Cup championships they would capture under Pocklington's ownership.

 Over the next 18 years, Pocklington also owned the Edmonton Trappers of baseball's Pacific Coast League, the Edmonton Drillers of the North American Soccer League and the National Professional Soccer League, the Edmonton Brick Men of the Canadian Soccer League, and the Kamloops Junior Oilers of the Western Hockey League.